 Flash Type: The type of flash determines how well the camera will perform in low light conditions.
 There are two types of flashes: incandescent and infrared.
 Incandescent flashes emit visible light which can spook wildlife, while infrared flashes are invisible to the human eye but can be seen by animals.
 For the best results, look for a camera with an infrared flash.

 Trigger Speed: The time it takes for your trail camera to start working after an animal is detected should be very short, usually 0.2 seconds or less.
-This means that you need to be prepared before taking pictures of animals, identify your target animals and the setting up the position’s terrain beforehand.
+This means that you need to be prepared before taking pictures of animals, identifying your target animals, and setting up the position’s terrain beforehand.

 When photographing animals, it is usually better to use a quicker shutter speed.
 This way, the animal will be in the middle of the picture, whether it is walking or running.
 If you need to take pictures of animals that are moving slowly, then you should use a slower shutter speed.
 This will help you take pictures of animals in locations where they will slow down, like at a salt lick or meal source.